neuralpain/oneclickwinrar/README.md

 # How to use

-### basic usage
+### Basic usage

 1. Download the latest release of `oneclickwinrar` from the releases page
-2. Extract the contents of the zip file to a directory of your choice, if necessary
+   1. Extract the contents of the zip file to a directory of your choice, if necessary
-3. Add a WinRAR executable to the directory, if necessary
+   2. Add a WinRAR executable to the directory, if necessary
-4. Run the script
+2. Run the script

-### advanced usage
+### Advanced usage

-Follow basic usage 1-3, then read through the customization section to add custom licenses, downloads and enable different features.
+Follow step 1 in basic usage, then read through the customization section to add custom licenses, downloads and enable different features.

 > [!IMPORTANT]
 > Remember to extract the `bin` folder together with the script.
 This is necessary for generating your customized license key.

 # Customization

+The aim of this method of customization of the scripts in `oneclickwinrar` is to provide a quick and easy way for anyone to enable extra functionality in the script while preserving portability.
+Essentially, one would only need to customize the script once and run it anywhere without the need for extra clicks or editing.

 There are two (2) types of customization: